MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-data-r2dbc-with-azure-mysql.md

 This command will create a small MySQL Server instance.

-### Configure a firewall rule for your server using the Azure portal
+### Configure a firewall rule for your MySQL Server instance

 Azure Database for MySQL instances are secured by default: they have a firewall that doesn't allow any incoming connection.
 In order to be able to use our database, we need to add a firewall rule that will allow our local IP address to access the database server.